Trinity Metro’s administrative offices closed Tuesday, March 17, 2020, due to COVID-19.

 Trinity Metro continues to monitor the Centers for Disease Control and Prevention, Tarrant County and the State of Texas recommendations and requirements pertaining to COVID-19.
 We will keep you informed as things change regarding your request for records.

-Trinity Metro’s projected capital expenditures for fiscal 2020 are $106.8 million; and Trinity Metro’s share, from local funds, is expected to be $59.2 million.
-Our federal capital grant reimbursement revenue is anticipated to be $46 million and contributions from partners is expected to be $1.5 million.
+Trinity Metro’s projected capital expenditures for fiscal 2021 are $72.8 million; and Trinity Metro’s share, from local funds, is expected to be $36.6 million.
+Our federal capital grant contributions are anticipated to be $36.2 million.